Netcracker/qubership-opensearch/docs/public/alerts.md

 ### Recommended Actions to Resolve Issue

-1. Use the pre-upgrade migration tool that is placed inside curator deplyment for manual migration before planned upgrade, check [Indices Migration](/docs/public/indices-migration.md)
+1. Use the pre-upgrade migration tool that is placed inside curator deployment for manual migration before planned upgrade, check [Indices Migration](/docs/public/indices-migration.md)
 2. Alternatively, run the migration in dry-run mode first (`migration.enabled: false`) to verify which indices require migration, then enable and run the full migration.
 3. Run the pre-upgrade migration job (indices migrator) with `migration.enabled: true` to migrate 1.x indices before or during the upgrade to 3.x.